camillemndn/zotero-nix/README.md

 This is a best effort to package Zotero to [Nixpkgs](https://github.com/NixOS/nixpkgs/) from the [source code](https://github.com/zotero/zotero/).

-Zotero officially runs on ```x86_64-linux```, though this project makes it available for ```aarch64-linux```.
+Zotero officially runs on `x86_64-linux`, though this project makes it available for `aarch64-linux`.

 ## Disclaimer

-Zotero 7 (which is still in beta) is based on Firefox ESR 115, which will be deprecated in [September 2024](https://whattrainisitnow.com/calendar/).
+Zotero 7 is based on Firefox ESR 115, which will be deprecated in [September 2024](https://whattrainisitnow.com/calendar/).

-As a comparison, Zotero 6 (currently available in Nixpkgs) is based on Firefox ESR 60, which is deprecated since September 2019.

 ## How to use